smkerr/COVID-fake-news-detection/README.md

 1. Measure the decay of our fake news detection algorithm by applying it to recent COVID-related news

 ## Data
-* We use the [COVID-19 Fake News  dataset](https://paperswithcode.com/dataset/covid-19-fake-news-dataset) introduced by Patwa et al. in [Fighting an Infodemic: COVID-19 Fake News Dataset](https://paperswithcode.com/paper/fighting-an-infodemic-covid-19-fake-news).
+* We use the [**COVID-19 Fake News  dataset**](https://paperswithcode.com/dataset/covid-19-fake-news-dataset) introduced by Patwa et al. in [Fighting an Infodemic: COVID-19 Fake News Dataset](https://paperswithcode.com/paper/fighting-an-infodemic-covid-19-fake-news).
 The dataset comprises 10,700 COVID-related social media posts from various platforms which have been hand-labelled real or fake.
-  * "Real" posts comprise tweets from credible and relevant sources such as the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) among others.
+  * *Real* posts comprise tweets from credible and relevant sources such as the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) among others.
-  * "Fake" posts include tweets, posts, and articles which make claims about COVID-19 that have been labeled false by credible fact-checking sites such as [PolitiFact.com](https://www.politifact.com/factchecks/list/).
+  * *Fake* posts include tweets, posts, and articles which make claims about COVID-19 that have been labeled false by credible fact-checking sites such as PolitiFact.com.
 * Additionally, we use methods consistent with those employed by Patwa et al. to **create our own dataset containing recent cases of fake and real news**.

 ## Evaluation